simonaszilinskas/medcomplete-extension/README.md

 ## Future Enhancements

-- User-configurable API keys
-- Customizable trigger settings
-- Medical specialty-specific suggestions
+- Checking for overrites by the models - if the model produces text that already exists, merge and complete it.
+- Send more context to the model.
+- Improve speed.
+- Use of MedGemma as the model.
+- Memory that adds up in context that detects the specialty of the user and adapts.
-- Local LLM integration for privacy
+- Local LLM integration for privacy with WebGPU.
-- Integration with popular EMR systems
-- Usage analytics and learning
+- Memore and learning fatures.

-## Privacy & Security

-- Only sends text context (last 100 characters) to AI
-- No personal data stored
-- API calls are logged for debugging only
-- Clipboard access only used for Google Docs insertion

 ## License

-MIT License - See LICENSE file for details.
+TBD

 ## Contributing